swallowcamel/nancywiki/The-Application-Before,-After-and-OnError-pipelines.md

 The `OnError` interceptor enables you to execute code whenever an exception occurrs in any of the routes that are being invoked.
 It gives you access to the `NancyContext` and the exception that took place.

-An application level after hook is defined by a `Func<NancyContext, Exception, Response>` function and is used in the following way
+An application level `OnError` hook is defined by a `Func<NancyContext, Exception, Response>` function and is used in the following way

 ```c#
 pipelines.OnError += (ctx, ex) => {